Allan Glen's RFC: History

 Allan Glen's RFC was the rugby club connected with Allan Glen's School.
-The school closed in 1989 but the rugby club continues.
-The club now runs a 1st and 2nd XV and various youth sides.
+The school closed in 1989 but the rugby club continues, and plays its home games at the Bearyards playing fields in Bishopbriggs, which are owned by the Allan Glen's School Club.
+The rugby club now runs a 1st and 2nd XV and various youth sides.

 Allan Glen's Sevens

 The club run the Allan Glen's Sevens.
 The tournament began in 1975.
 Sides play for the Sir Andrew McCance Cup.